AURICLEworksROBOTICS/ROUGH-STARTUP-NOTES/README.md

 make auricle a humanoid robot named after this startup called AURICLE ROBOTICS!

-we drafted nocovo project for a while until juju develops & humanoid is being prepared !
+we drafted nocovo project for a while until juju develops &

 (plans may also change)

+Humanoid is being prepared !